rauc/rauc/docs/integration.rst

 The GRUB bootloader interface of RAUC uses the GRUB environment variables ``<bootname>_OK``, ``<bootname>_TRY`` and ``ORDER``.

-To enable reading and writing of the GRUB environment, you need to have the tool ``grub-editenv`` available on your target.

 An exemplary GRUB configuration for handling redundant boot setups is located in the ``contrib/`` folder of the RAUC source repository (``grub.conf``).
 As the GRUB shell only has limited support for scripting, this example uses only one try per enabled slot.

+To enable reading and writing of the GRUB environment, you need to have the tool ``grub-editenv`` available on your target.

+By default RAUC expects the grubenv file to be located at ``/boot/grub/grubenv``, you can specify a custom directory by passing ``grubenv=/path/to/grubenv`` in your system.conf ``[system]`` section.

+Make sure that the grubenv file is located outside your redundant rootfs partitions as the rootfs needs to be exchangeable without affecting the environment content.
+For UEFI systems, a proper location would be to place it on the EFI partition, e.g. at ``/EFI/BOOT/grubenv``.
+The same partition can also be used for your ``grub.cfg`` (which could be placed at ``/EFI/BOOT/grub.cfg``).

 .. _sec-efi: